eza-community/eza/man/zetta_colors.5.md

 AUTHOR
 ======

-Zetta is a fork of exa by Benjamin ‘ogham’ Sago and many other contributors.
+Zetta is a fork of exa by Benjamin ‘ogham’ Sago maintained by Denis ’syphar’ Cornehl and many other contributors.

 **Exa Website:** `https://the.exa.website/` \
 **Source code:** `https://github.com/syphar/zetta` \